dmosen/wiki-analysis/README.md

 * Secondly, the extracted graph is reduced by repeatedly removing categories until a satisfying result is reached.

+## Documentation and experience

-See the manual (subfolder manual) for details.
+See the manual (subfolder manual) for details regarding architecture and usage.

+See the case-study paper (subfolder casestudy) an explorative study of Wikipedia's categories for computer and programming languages.

 ## Running Wiki-Analysis